About Keene

 The Keene Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Albemarle County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Keene, Virginia residents are available through the local police department and authorized providers in Albemarle County.
+Fingerprinting services for Keene, Virginia residents are available through local police (where present) and authorized providers in Albemarle County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Albemarle County Sheriff's Office for scheduling and fees.

 Property records for Keene, Virginia are maintained by the Albemarle Commissioner of the Revenue's Office and the Albemarle County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Albemarle County, including parcels in Keene.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Albemarle County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Virginia counties provide online property record searches through their county websites.
-For in-person requests, visit the Albemarle County offices at the county courthouse.
 The Albemarle County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Keene, Virginia residents are available through both county and state offices.
 The Virginia Department of Health, Division of Vital Records, located in Richmond, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Virginia.
 Orders can be placed online, by mail, or in person.
 Locally, the Albemarle County Clerk's office issues marriage licenses and maintains marriage records for Albemarle County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.